kohkimakimoto/essh/README.md

 `after_connect` fires on the remote host after you connect a server via SSH.
 `after_disconnect` fires on the local host after you disconnect from a SSH server.

-> Note: I am using this functionality to change OSX terminal profile(color). see the below example.
+> Note: I am using this functionality to change OSX terminal profile(color).
+See the below example.

 ```lua
 host "web01.localhost" {